Kristina01111000/WordPressTheme/README.md

 	-> fix layout of icon and login button on front page -> how? can't do it w/o messing up the icon centering -> get 2/3 more images for the front page
-		-> put a temp photo, waiting on dr w for confirmations -> try to get 1.5 line spacing for bullet point lists -> the css overwrite is not working
+		-> put a temp photos in correct places
+		-> waiting on dr w for confirmations
+	-> try to get 1.5 line spacing for bullet point lists -> the css overwrite is not working
 	-> set up the tags